+Physical activity is crucial for good health, including heart health.
 Try to do at least 30 minutes of a moderate-intensity activity such as brisk walking on most, and preferably, all days of the week.
 If you need to, divide the period into shorter ones of at least 10 minutes each.

 Diabetes.
 About 11 million Americans have been diagnosed with diabetes-and another 5.7 million don't know they have it.
-Diabetes is on the increase for all Americans and some Latino groups have especially high rates.
 About two-thirds of those with diabetes die of a heart or blood vessel disease.

 The type of diabetes that adults most commonly develop is "type 2."
 Diabetes can be detected with a blood sugar test.
-If you have diabetes, it's vital that you keep it under control.
 Modest changes in diet and level of physical activity can often prevent or delay the development of diabetes.